Anderson Valley AVA

-The Anderson Valley AVA is an American Viticultural Area centered on the Anderson Valley in Mendocino County, California.
+Anderson Valley is an American Viticultural Area (AVA) located in Anderson Valley in the western part of Mendocino County, California lying generally along the watershed of the Navarro River.
+The viticultural area was established on August 18, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Anderson Valley Appellation Committee proposing a viticultural area to be named "Anderson Valley."
+It encompasses about 57600 acre with 600 acre of vineyards widely dispersed within its boundaries.
 It is known primarily for its Pinot noir and sparkling wine production.

 Lying 10 to 15 mi from the Pacific Ocean, the AVA is prone to wide diurnal temperature variation of between 40 and 50 F-change.
-The valley frequently has long Indian summers.
+The valley often has long Indian summers.

 Wineries in the AVA host an annual Alsatian wine festival where locally produced Riesling and Gewurztraminer wines are showcased.